-• Schools must have a system in place to record, report and investigate all accidents, incidents and near misses and take any necessary and appropriate action to prevent recurrences

-- In schools where the Local Authority is the employer, all employee accidents/incidents/near misses must be reported to the City Council by using the SHE Assure accident/incident/near miss reporting system - There is a legal requirement under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) for certain types of accidents/ incidents to be reported to the HSE.
-This is undertaken by the City Council Occupational Health, Safety & Wellbeing Service for schools where the Local Authority is the employer - Incidents involving school pupils should be reported to the City Council using the SHE Assure accident/incident/near miss reporting system where the incident arises out of or is in connection with work.
-Section 2 of the Health and Safety guidance information document EDIS 1 identifies the criteria of what is considered to be arising out of or is in connection with work - Pupil accidents that fall outside of the scope of Section 2 of EDIS 1 should be recorded in school only - Incidents involving members of the public on site are also required to be reported where the member of public is taken from the scene of the incident to hospital for treatment - For more information please refer to the accident/incident reporting guidance on the health and safety schools website document at http://www.coventry.gov.uk/schoolshands
+- Schools must have a system in place to record, report and investigate all accidents, incidents and near misses and take any necessary and appropriate action to prevent recurrences - In schools where the Local Authority is the employer, all employee accidents/incidents/ near misses must be reported to the City Council by using the Alchemus Info Exchange accident/incident/near miss reporting system - There is a legal requirement under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) for certain types of accidents/ incidents to be reported to the HSE.
+This is undertaken by the City Council Occupational Health, Safety & Wellbeing Service for schools where the Local Authority is the employer - Incidents involving school pupils should be reported to the City Council using the Alchemus Info Exchange accident/incident/near miss reporting system where the incident arises out of or is in connection with work.
+Section 2 of the Health and Safety guidance information document EDIS 1 identifies the criteria of what is considered to be arising out of or is in connection with work - Incidents can be logged via a remote form or direct entry on to the main system. - Remote Form Link: Open Access.
+To record an incident you do not require a user name or password, complete on the relevant fields on the form submit.
+If you have access to the main system, the record can be updated or edited later - Direct Entry Link: Info Exchange Registered Users (Head teachers, Business Managers and School Administrators) will have direct access to the main system.
+All Users will be provided with User Name and Generic Password, which they will be required to change when logging in for the first time.
+Depending on privileges, Users will have restricted access to log, view and edit records for your school only - Pupil accidents that fall outside of the scope of Section 2 of EDIS 1 should be recorded in school only - Incidents involving members of the public on site are also required to be reported where the member of public is taken from the scene of the incident to hospital for treatment - For more information please refer to the accident/incident reporting guidance on the health and safety schools website document at www.coventry.gov.uk/schoolshands